xavier268/angular2-node-mongo-jwt-googleGraph/README.md

 ## Current status and TODOS

 API & server side
+* need to use single consistent langage (English ...)
-* docs need to be improved
+* doc need to be improved
 * API fuller automatic testing needed

 Angular2 client needs to be writtent for the API